-he first time I met Vijay Mahajan, I was in for a rude shock.
+The first time I met Vijay Mahajan, I was in for a rude shock.
 This was 30 years ago and Vijay was probably 27 years old.
 I thought he would be a big man with a big belly, probably between 50 and 60 years of age-hence, I was a little wary of meeting him.

-Nevertheless, when I did meet him, I thought, "Arre, yeh to ekdum hamare jaisa hai-bindaas and ekdum laid back (Hey, he's exactly like one of us-carefree and completely laid back)."
+Nevertheless, when I did meet him, I thought, 'Arre, yeh to ekdum hamare jaisa hai-bindaas and ekdum laid back.'
 I was relieved.

 After our initial contact, he invited me to one of the project locations of ASEEFA, to explore the possibility of my joining there.
-The purpose of this in Vijay's mind, I think, was to understand this 'development wallah' and to gauge the level of his/her excitement to be in the field.
+The purpose of this in Vijay's mind, I think, was to understand the 'development wallah' and to gauge the level of his/her excitement to be in the field.
 In those days, there was a lot of lift irrigation work that was being implemented around Gaya and he wanted me to see that.
-Therefore, we started from Gaya in an old pick-up van kind of thing, which carried many other things besides us, including PVC pipes and other material.
-Through the journey, I realized that Vijay was not only a manager but also a hands-on worker.
+Therefore, we started from Gaya in an old pick-up van kind of thing, which carried many other things besides us, including PVC pipes, material, etc. Through the journey, I realized that Vijay was not only a manager but also a hands-on worker.
 He was teaching things, telling people what to do, what not to do, training people on the job and guiding people all at the same time.
-He performed many roles at the same time, not content with being a mere manager.
+He performed many roles at the same time, and was not content with being a mere manager.